rickyyuan07/FaceTracker/README.md

    - GPU acceleration for both face detection and recognition.
 - **Audio support:**  Add support for audio processing.
 - **Smoothing:** Implement a moving average to smooth the bounding box.
 (Done)
+- **Hyperparameter tuning:** The matching threshold for face recognition can be tuned. (how?)
+- **Refine README:** Go through the installation and usage instructions to ensure they are clear and concise.

 ## Clarifications